Estimating Condition Number with Graph Neural Networks: Numerical Experiments

 We assess both accuracy and computational efficiency using the following metrics: \begin{itemize} \item For each test matrix $\mathbf{A}$, let $\kappa_1(\mathbf{A})$ denote the ground truth condition number and $\hat{\kappa}_1(\mathbf{A})$ the estimate produced by a given method.
 We define \emph{Logarithmic relative error:}

 This normalized variant accounts for the magnitude of the true condition number, with values reported as percentages.
-In practice, for zero-division protection, a small number is added, e.g. $10"^{16}$, to the denominator.
+In practice, a small number is added, e.g. $10^{16}$, to the denominator to prevent \emph{zero-division protection}.

 We aggregate these metrics across the test set via their mean and maximum:

 Unlike standard relative error in linear space, the logarithmic metrics \eqref{eq:aggregated_metrics} is well-suited to condition numbers spanning multiple orders of magnitude.
 For instance, a linear relative error of $100\%$ for $\kappa_1 = 10^6$ ($\hat{\kappa}_1 = 2 \times 10^6$) translates to $\mathrm{LRE} \approx 30\%$, correctly reflecting that the estimate remains within the same order of magnitude.